aportno/utxo-blockchain-java/README.md

 The `decryptionByXOR()` method calls `encryptionByXOR()` method to convert the encrypted data back to the original using the same password.

-We test our encryption and decryption in our `TestXOR` class.
+We test the encryption and decryption in our `TestXOR` class.
 The results show our function is working as expected:

 ```
 Our message to encrypt is: At the most beautiful place, remember the most beautiful you